 - Medical Orders for Life-Sustaining Treatment (MOLST)

-Every state implements its own DNR laws, so make sure you understand your state’s requirements.
+Every state implements DNR laws, so understand your state’s requirements.

 What Does Resuscitate Mean?

-Resuscitation is the process of using cardiopulmonary resuscitation (CPR) to correct a lack of breathing or heartbeat in an ill patient.
+Resuscitation is using cardiopulmonary resuscitation (CPR) to correct a lack of breathing or heartbeat in an ill patient.
 CPR refers to the resuscitation of the heart via chest compressions and artificial ventilation.

 Medical professionals are legally required to perform CPR to restart your heart and save your life — unless a DNR order has been issued.

-Basic CPR techniques involve a series of aggressive chest compressions and mouth-to-mouth breathing in order to stimulate the heart and promote normal breathing.
+Basic CPR techniques involve a series of aggressive chest compressions and mouth-to-mouth breathing to stimulate the heart and promote regular breathing.

 - A Defibrillator – a device that helps restart the heart through an electrical shock